akornato/pokedex/README.md

 - `yarn scripts:mint-feed` uploads images and metadata to IPFS, and turns `pokedex.json` into a `mint-feed.json` with the fields ready to be consumed by `yarn sol:deploy`
 - `yarn sol:node` starts Hardhat Network
-- `yarn sol:deploy` deploys Pokemon ERC721 contract and mints all the Pokemon NFTs using the `mint-feed.json`
+- `yarn sol:deploy` deploys Pokemon and Marketplace contracts, mints all the Pokemon NFTs from `mint-feed.json`, and lists them on the marketplace
 - `yarn web:dev` starts the web app at [http://localhost:3000](http://localhost:3000) and API routes at [http://localhost:3000/api/list](http://localhost:3000/api/list) and [http://localhost:3000/api/get/1](http://localhost:3000/api/get/1).